 A person’s right to the highest attainable standard of health has no geographical or social bounds.
 However, poverty and lack of democratic governance impede many people’s access to this right.
-In order to abolish health inequalities, global partnerships and the effective spread of knowledge are essential.
-We must therefore educate future public health experts who have a broad, interdisciplinary perspective and a will to participate in this global effort.
+In order to abolish health inequalities and achieve sustainable improvements in health and wellbeing, global partnerships and the effective spread of knowledge are essential.
+We must therefore educate future public health experts who have a broad, interdisciplinary perspective and the will to participate in this global effort.

 University degree equivalent to a Swedish B.A./B.Sc. of at least 180 credits.
 English 6/English Course B.